Health Services at Lake Forest

 Health Services strives to promote, maintain and restore the optimum level of health to prevent illness and alleviate disability so students can pursue their studies at Lake Forest College to the best of their abilities.

 All full-time students – new, transfer, resident, and commuter – are required to complete a Health History Report and to include an immunization record.
-These forms must be returned to Health Services by January 16, 2016.
-If forms are not postmarked by January 16, students will be subject to a late fee of $100.
+These forms must be uploaded on the Forester Health & Wellness Patient Portal by August 1, 2017.
+If forms are not submitted by August 1, students will be subject to a late fee of $100.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

 Emotional and physical needs of the students are met in a way that is both corrective and educational.
 Persons significant to the student, as well as cultural and economic factors, are recognized as affecting healthcare needs.
 Whenever possible, teaching-learning principles are used to assist the student in providing the highest level of self-care.